 Don’t compromise on quality.
 When preparing your tracks for SongMixMaster, opt for high-quality audio files.
 Say no to compressed or lossy formats like MP3; instead, embrace uncompressed and lossless formats such as WAV or AIFF to preserve the sonic integrity of your masterpiece.

-Export and send the audio files in WAV format, because they are uncompressed and provide high-quality audio with no loss of data.
+Export and send the audio files in WAV format, as it is uncompressed and provides high-quality audio with no data loss.
 AIFF is another uncompressed format, commonly used in Mac-based audio applications, similar to WAV, and maintains high audio quality.

-On our website, you can submit WAV files, AIFF files, and even Zip files (if you have more than 10 files).
+On our website, you can submit WAV for mastering, AIFF, and Zip files (if you have more than 10 files).

 6. Reference Tracks as Your North Star